pavoni/resque-rate_limited_queue/README.md

 end
 ```

-### A single class of pausable job using another api
+### A single class of pausable job using a new api
-If you only have one class of job you want to queue to the api, then you can use the PauseQueue module directly
+If you only have one class of job you want to queue using the api, then you can use the PauseQueue module directly

 ```ruby
 class MyApiJob